 If you're in college and planning to work in finance after graduation, you have likely been told that internships are essential to your career success.
 And that couldn't be more true, especially in today's competitive work world.
 Competition in finance is fierce, and the experience and networking opportunities you gain from an internship can be invaluable to your current skill set and future employability.

 However, writing a resume for a finance internship can be a daunting task when you don't have a lot of work experience under your belt.
 Any part-time jobs you may have held in high-school or college, most likely are not that relevant to the kind of work you're seeking.
 But, don't panic.

-Before you start, it'll be worth your while to look at some Sample resumes to get a sense of structure and language.
+Before you start, it'll be worth your while to look at some sample resumes to get a sense of structure and language.
 In the meantime, below is a sample resume you can use as a template, along with tips and advice for putting your best foot forward.

-What to Include
+Finance Internship Resume: What to Include

+When considering what to include in your resume, make sure you evaluate your coursework, hobbies, and any clubs.
 If you're the head of a student investment club or started a personal finance blog, those are strong assets that will make you stand out from other student applicants.
 If you excelled in financial courses and met finance professionals as a student, those experiences can be highlighted as well.

+It's also important to include what you can add to the company on a personal level as a young adult.
 While you may think it's not much because you're still in school, you bring a fresh perspective, passion for the subject, and innovation to the table.
 If you are familiar with technology and different money/math programs, include those on your resume.
 Also, if you are fluent in any other languages, include that in a prominent location.
 Many companies are looking for bilingual candidates to either work with a broad client base or help clients abroad.
 Speaking two or three languages (especially if you speak them fluently) can give you an edge over the competition.

 If there's work you have done that isn't relevant to finance, such as working in the school cafeteria, don't include it on your resume.
 While it's valuable work, it isn't relevant to the position you're applying for.